adamdruppe/d_android/README.md

-# Where it is going

-This repository contains translated Android NDK headers, helper programs, and build instructions.
+This repository contains translated Android NDK headers (or will in a bit), helper programs, and build instructions.

 1. Download LDC, at least version 1.15